 Spring is finally here!
 The weather is getting warmer, the grass is getting greener, the days are getting longer and that means it is time to start the Annual Spring Clean.

 Cleaning is probably one of my least favorite things to do.
 As I mentioned in last weeks blog post, I would even go so far as to say that I hate it.
-I wish I could claim that I am one of those mothers who is able to stay on top of the weekly chore list, but I have to admit that it sometimes gets away from me – and by sometimes I mean most of the time.
+I wish I could claim that I am one of those mothers who are able to stay on top of the weekly chore list, but I have to admit that it sometimes gets away from me – and by sometimes I mean most of the time.

 Because there are seriously so many other things I would rather do than clean.